Baldwin–Buckley debate: The debate

-In the BBC recording, only the speeches student proposer and opposer, along with those of Baldwin and Buckley, were included.
+In the BBC recording, only the speeches of the student proposer and opposer, along with those of Baldwin and Buckley, were included.

 There exists in the Cambridge Union archives books recording the minutes of debates stretching back to the origins of the society in 1815, meaning the exact timings of the debate are known.
 The debate began at 20:45.
 Baldwin spoke for 24 minutes between 21:17 and 21:41, with Buckley following, speaking for 29 minutes between 21:43 and 22:12.
 The debate ended upon reaching the length agreed with the BBC, with the house dividing with the ringing of the division bell at 22:41.
 The results were announced by the President at 22:59.

-The proposition, led by Baldwin, won by a landslide majority of 380, with the 'Ayes' receiving 544 votes to the 'Noes' 164.
+The proposition, led by Baldwin, won by a landslide majority of 380, with the "Ayes" receiving 544 votes to the "Noes" 164.